 It may be that the 454 NSW’s sawtooth rim profile is best at reducing crosswinds at lesser yaw angles than what Miles experienced and perhaps more similar to those Nate did.
 For me, I always seem to be riding into headwinds no matter what course I’m on, and it was no different riding the 454 NSW.

 The only other slight knock we had on this wheelset was its ability to hold its momentum on the flats at speeds north of 25mph.
 While the 454 NSW rolled just fine at that speed, it felt like we needed a bit more effort to keep pace with the average aero wheelset that is often 5-10mm deeper and 200-300 grams heavier.
 It’s simply a matter of physics and a tradeoff the speediest of enthusiasts might want to keep in mind.

 When you aren’t on a breakaway, going over rolling terrain, heading up climbs, or sprinting for the line, you are likely doing a lot of handling.
 And the good news is that this is another area where the 454 NSW outperforms most wheelsets.

 We experienced precise, confident, high-speed cornering.
 These wheels do exactly what you want them to do in big arc turns, 50+mph downhills, slower switchbacks, and even quick, last-second movements.

-Add to all of this a very smooth rolling hubset and almost silent, fast engaging freehub.
-That makes it even more tempting to start a breakaway and easier crank up a sprint.
+Add to all of this a very smooth rolling hubset and almost silent, fast-engaging freehub.
+That makes it even more tempting to start a breakaway and easier to crank up a sprint.